17th Army (Soviet Union)

-The 17th Army of the Red Army was a Soviet field army.
+The 17th Army (Russian: 17-я армия) of the Red Army was a Soviet field army.
 Formed in 1940, the army served in the Soviet Far East during World War II and fought in the Soviet invasion of Manchuria in August 1945.
 It was disbanded postwar in mid-1946.

 History

 The 17th Army was formed from the 1st Army Group of the Transbaikal Military District on 21 June 1940.
 From 1941 to 1945, the army assumed a general defensive posture, including within Mongolia.
 On 22 June 1941 it included the 57th and 61st Tank Divisions, and the 36th and 57th Motor Rifle and 82nd Rifle Divisions.
 On 15 September, the Transbaikal Military District became the Transbaikal Front.